keu/docs/software/registry-backend.md

           regionendpoint: <your-region-endpoint>
           bucket: <your-bucket-name>
     ```
-  - To add your AWS credentials to the `config.yaml` file without providing your AWS credentials, add this entry:
+  - To authenticate to AWS without providing your registry credentials, add this entry to the `config.yaml` file:

   ```yaml
     astronomer: